hallski/MogKit/README.md

 - (instancetype)transform:(MOGTransducer)transducer
 {
     Class class = self.class;

+    // Map all values to a RAC return value.
     MOGTransducer transducerWithMapToRAC = MOGCompose(transducer, MOGMapTransducer(^id(id val) {
         return [class return:val];
     }));

+    // Collect values in an array since each value passed to our transducer can generate more than
+    // one value (for example when using the cat transducer).
     MOGReducer *reducer = transducerWithMapToRAC(MOGArrayReducer());

     return [[self bind:^{
         return ^(id value, BOOL *stop) {
+            // Reduce the single value
             id acc = reducer.reduce(reducer.initial(), value);

+            // Stop if the transducer signals that the reduction is done (could for example happen
+            // when using the take(n) transducer.
             if (MOGIsReduced(acc)) {
                 *stop = YES;
-                acc = reducer.complete(MOGReducedGetValue(acc));
+                // Collect the final values from the process (for example when using partition). acc = reducer.complete(MOGReducedGetValue(acc));
             }
             return [class concat:acc];